hasura/graphql-engine/docs/graphql/manual/guides/integrations/graphcool-migration.rst

    mysql --user=root --password=my-secret-pw --host=<host>

-Replace the host and password as necessary.
+Replace the host and password as required.

 Step 4: Create a database in MySQL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^